Find out what a risk factor is, and the possible causes of vulval cancer.

 There are many different types of HPV and some are more likely to lead to vulval cancer than others.
 HPV types 6 and 11 can infect the female and male genital organs and the anal area, causing visible genital warts.
-These types of the virus are called low risk types, and are rarely linked to cancer.
+These types of the virus are called low risk types and are rarely linked to cancer.

-The good news is that there is now a vaccine that can protect against HPV infection.
+There is now a vaccine that can protect against HPV infection.
 In the future, we should see a fall in vulval cancer rates.
 This will take some years to show up because vulval cancer can take such a long time to develop.

 Chronic skin conditions and inflammation

 Some long term vulval skin conditions are associated with vulval cancer.

 - lichen sclerosus

 The most common of these is lichen sclerosus.
 This causes itching and sometimes pain in the vulva area.
 This usually affects women over the age of 60.
 Women with lichen sclerosus may develop a condition called differentiated vulval intraepithelial neoplasia (dVIN).

 Although differentiated VIN can progress to invasive cancer, fewer than 5 in 100 women (5%) with lichen sclerosus or lichen planus develop vulval cancer.